t3kt/raytk/docs/_reference/operators/filter/translate.md

 Translates coordinates of the input ROP.

 Translate can be used in 2D or 3D.

+It can either specify an offset for each axis, or a direction and a distance.

-It can optionally use a vector field to apply variable amounts of translation based on coordinates.
+When specifying an offset for each axis, it can optionally use a vector field to apply variable amounts of translation based on coordinates.
 If a field is used, the field values are added to the Translate XYZ parameter.

+When specifying a direction and distance, it can optionally use a field to add to the distance specified in the Distance parameter.